STEWARDSHIP OF TIME

 HOW ABOUT SPENDING MORE TIME WITH GOD!

-We invite you to make that commitment today.
+Thank you to all parishioners who made a commitment to spending more time with the Lord.
+We encourage you to take to heart your relationship with God the Father, Son and Holy Spirit.
 Below, is a list of activities that you can click on to find ideas for you and your family to participate in that will improve your relationship with God.

 Jesus, give me the grace to fall in greater love with you.
 Amen.